Mark-Assessment/j-tamburro-todolist-m2-2/README.md

   ## Input Field

-  The input field has a placeholder text of "Add a new task..."
+  The input field has a placeholder text of "Add a new task...".
+This enables the user to type in their desired task.

   ![Input Field](https://github.com/jtam90/todolist/blob/main/documents/screenshots/input-field-screenshot.png)

   ## Add Task Button

   The "Add Task" button is located under the input field, in the centre.
+This enables the user to trigger the action of their task being added to a list by either clicking the button, or hitting the enter/return key on their keyboard.
   Depending on whether it is displayed on a mobile device or whether it is displayed on a tablet/desktop device, it shows up differently.

   Mobile: